francescopiocirillo/event-manager-flutter-app/README.md

 📄 License
 ----------

-This project is licensed under the **MIT License** — free for use, modification, and distribution with credit.
+This project is licensed under the **MIT License**; free for use, modification, and distribution with credit.

 > ⭐ If you found this project helpful, please consider giving it a star!